Renting used to mean you couldn't afford to buy. For a growing class of high net worth individuals, it now means something else entirely.

 New York attracts exactly the kind of earner for whom flexibility is worth paying for

 Finance, tech, media, law — the industries concentrated here produce people who may be in London or Singapore in three years.
 Owning a primary residence doesn't fit that life.
-The optionality of renting does.

 3